Museo del Violino - Violin Museum in Cremona, Italy

 One of my “must-see” items in our latest trip to Italy was Museo del Violino in Cremona.
 Since I play violin and also have an intense attraction towards string instruments in general, this was non-negotiable for me, and Marcin had no choice but to tag along.

 Located in Antonio Stradivari's home town of Cremona, Italy, this museum is a must-see for everyone, whether or not you know anything about violins.
 Centrally located in Piazza Marconi, it is easy to get to and has a parking garage, which makes visiting by car a breeze.
+If you are a traveller who cares anything about music and want to engage your sense of hearing, this should be a mandatory stop on your Italy trip.
 Tickets are €10 and include an audio guide.

 The end of the hallway deposits you into a replica of a violinmaker’s workshop, where you can see a violin in various stages of construction.
 Here, interactive media shows you what each part of the violin does and how it is made.

 Turn the corner, and you find yourself in a room with a curious looking wooden bubble dominating the space, and walls covered in maps of the world.
 These maps highlight the spread of the violin across the globe over time.
 Walk around the wooden bubble and you will find a doorway to enter.